Expert Reviews – Niassa SR

 3/5

-Arriving by small aircraft at Niassa National Reserve was quite overwhelming.
-I hadn’t expected something quite as dramatic.
-Big granite domes rise up from the plains with the Lugenda River meandering through.
-There wasn’t a lot of wildlife, but we enjoyed our morning and afternoon outings in the bush, usually with a lovely coffee stop or sundowners thrown in.
+There wasn’t a lot of wildlife around, but that didn’t stop us enjoying our morning and afternoon outings in the bush, usually with a lovely coffee stop or sundowners thrown in.
 We got excited when we came across a cheeky elephant charging our vehicle.
 Even more thrilling was sneaking up on foot to a herd of sable.
 These stately antelopes thrive in the pristine miombo woodland, which makes up more than half of the reserve.
-The highlight was a canoeing trip on the river.
-Again, we didn’t see much wildlife, but we walked around on the sandbanks, and the feeling that we were the only people around in this vast, wild area will stay with me forever.

 Expert